“The number one problem in today's generation and economy is the lack of financial literacy.”

 – Alan Greenspan, former Federal Reserve chairman

-Do you want to avoid debt and a financial catastrophe?
+Want to avoid debt and a financial catastrophe?

 Learn money management skills and basic financial principles.
 This information is provided by KCC and the Office of Financial Aid to help with these critical topics.
 Feel free to contact the Office of Financial Aid for further information.